500Foods/Philement/elements/007-nitrogen/README.md

 - Seems like LVGL is the way to go here.
 - Supports all the above platforms plus as a bonus it can spit out WebASM code!
 - Native C library that supports all the things we'd like it to support.

+## Prototyping: mDNS
+This is a small self-contained test project that implements an mDNS advertising mechanism.
+The various nitrogen elements (whether just one to replace KlipperScreen, or an army of them across a print farm) can advertise their IP address and other attributes.
+This allows for an element like hydrogen to pick them up without having to do any configuration.
+It also makes it possible to tie them to Home Assistant more easily.
+This code will likely find its way into both nitrogen and hydrogen elements, as hydrogen itself might want to broadcast its location as well.

+## Prototyping: Network Scan
+This is a small self-contained test project that takes an inventory of local network resources.
+First, it itemizes the available local network interfaces and then for wireless interfaces, it displays all the available SSIDs.
+This is likely to be incorporated into nitrogen elements.
+Imagine starting the equivalent of KlipperScreen on a device that has not yet been connected to a network.
+This kind of information is used to feed the UI so the user can select a network interface to configure and in the case of WiFi, select an SSID for the connection.